 With the cold weather resulting in my winter coat being taken out of the closet and digging for gloves I suddenly had a craving for my mother’s onion quiche, I always knew I wanted make it for the blog, but wanting a slice of her quiche made me give it a go much sooner.

-While reminisicing recently I looked through the handful of photos I have carried with me to the other side of the world and amongst the small pile I found my favorite photo of my mother and I in a past life.
+While reminiscing recently I looked through the handful of photos I have carried with me to the other side of the world and among the small pile I found my favorite photo of my mother and I in a past life.